josefadamcik/josefadamcik.cz/_posts/2020-02-26-soflekeyboard-build-log-and-build-guide.md

 {% responsive_image path: images/sofle/IMG_20191106_205330.jpg alt:""  figcaption:"Bridge 4 jumper pads on the top side.
 You can skip this step if you are sure you don't want to use OLED displays." %}

-{% responsive_image path: images/sofle/promicro.jpg alt:""  figcaption:"Prepre the Pro Micro.
+{% responsive_image path: images/sofle/promicro.jpg alt:""  figcaption:"Prepare the Pro Micro.
 There are several ways how to do it.
 I have used rounded pin headers." %}

 {% responsive_image path: images/sofle/IMG_20191106_210048.jpg alt:""  figcaption:"And corresponding sockets on the front side of the board.
-Make sure you insert them into holes which are marked by rectangle." %}
+Make sure you insert them into the holes which are marked by the rectangles." %}

 {% responsive_image path: images/sofle/IMG_20191106_211040.jpg alt:""  figcaption:"Another socket for OLED display." %}

-{% responsive_image path: images/sofle/IMG_20191106_211048.jpg alt:""  figcaption:"A look on the back side." %}
+{% responsive_image path: images/sofle/IMG_20191106_211048.jpg alt:""  figcaption:"A look on the backside." %}

 {% responsive_image path: images/sofle/IMG_20191106_212042.jpg alt:""  figcaption:"Now it is already possible to connect the ProMicro and OLED display to the board, flash the firmware and check if all keys work using a piece of wire or tweezers." %}

 {% responsive_image path: images/sofle/IMG_20191109_153340.jpg alt:""  figcaption:"Both halves assembled, a rotary encoder can be added on both, one or none.
-I have also cleaned flux residue from the back side using some isopropylalcohol, cotton buds and paper towels." %}
+I have also cleaned flux residue from the back side using some isopropyl alcohol, cotton buds and paper towels." %}

 {% responsive_image path: images/sofle/IMG_20191109_154009.jpg alt:""  figcaption:"Snap first switches into corners." %}